OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 ### Standard Programming Languages ###

 Many standard programming languages either have or are beginning to adopt features for parallel programming.
-For example, Fortran 2008 added support for `do concurrent`, which exposes the parallelism within that loop.
+For example, C++17 added support for `std::execution` which enables users to express parallelism with certian loop structures.
 Adoption of these language features is often slow, however, and many standard languages are only now beginning to discuss parallel programming features for future language releases.
 When these features become commonplace, they will provide high portability, since they are part of a standard language, and if well-designed